zetc0de/zetc0de.github.io/_posts/2018-04-15-Install-Anope-service-in-Centos-7 .md

 ---
 layout: post
-title: "Install Anope service in Centos 7"
+title: "How To Install Anope Service In Centos 7"
 date: 2018-04-15 23:52
 categories: anope
 ---